siyiovo/pcl_registration_visualizer/README.md

 `/getKeypoint/curvature_threshold`

-the threshold of curvature, here we get points that high curvature, which aslo the corner point. default: `0.10`
+the threshold of curvature, here we get points that high curvature, which also the corner point. default: `0.10`

 `/hasConverged/min_singular_threshold`